carloshskp/text-speak/README.md

 - Modern browser with Web Speech API support
 - JavaScript enabled
+- Node.js 18+ (for running the local Tailwind build step)
-- Internet connection (to load CDN dependencies)
+- Internet connection (to load analytics and icon CDN assets)

 ## 🛠️ Technologies Used